LCC-CIT/CS133JS-CourseMaterials/Labs/TermProject/CS133JS_TermProject_Instructions.md

 ## Submission

+There are three places on Moodle to submit your work:

+**Beta Forum**

 Each student will post a beta (draft) version in a forum so that you can get and give a code review before submitting the production (final) version.

-You will submit:

-- A beta version.
+**Code Review Assignment**

-- The code review you did for another student.
+Submit a copy of the code review you did for another student.

+**Production Version Assignment**

-- The production version of your project along with an updated copy of the code review you recieved.
+Submit the production (final) version of your project along with an updated copy of the code review you received.